EtienneDx/git-mentor/gmt-cdk/README.md

 - GmtSecurityGroup: The security group used by the GmtInstance
 - GmtCodeDeployApp: The CodeDeploy application used to deploy the GMT services
 - GmtCodeDeployDeploymentGroup: The CodeDeploy deployment group used to deploy the GMT services
-- GmtWebsite: The S3 bucket used to host the GMT front-end website
+- GmtWebsite: The S3 bucket used to host the GMT frontend website
-- GmtWebsiteDistribution: The CloudFront distribution used to serve the GMT front-end website.
-It redirects all errors to the index.html file to allow for the front-end routing to work.
+- GmtWebsiteDistribution: The CloudFront distribution used to serve the GMT frontend website.
+It redirects all errors to the index.html file to allow for the frontend routing to work.
 It uses OAI as CDK does not support OAC yet.

 ## Useful commands